Read the quick tips below to gain a better understanding of how to care for these incredible devices:

 Some styles offer rechargeable options, giving you the convenience of never having to worry about changing your device’s batteries again.
 Yet in most cases, you can expect to change your hearing aid batteries every 5 to 21 days depending on the style, battery size, and how frequently you use your devices.
 To help extend your battery life, try the following options:

-Recommended by several hearing aid manufacturers and made by Varta Microbattery (who also sell these batteries under the PowerOne label), they have a reputation within the hearing aid industry as a top quality, long life battery.
+Recommended by several hearing aid manufacturers and made by Varta Microbattery of Germany, they have a reputation within the hearing aid industry as a top quality, long life battery.

-They are only available from offices where hearing aids are fit.
-We are able to offer these batteries at a very competitive price–$5.00 per package of 6.
+Also sold under the PowerOne label, they are only available locally from some offices where hearing aids are fit.
+We are able to offer these batteries at a very competitive price–$5.00 per package of 6–or get 10% off a carton of 10 packages (buy 9 get 1 free).
 This is a real value compared to brands found at local pharmacies and discount stores.
 They fit right in with our “high quality, best value” philosophy.
 Don’t pay more, get more!

-We also have PowerOne rechargeable batteries for the Signia/Siemens rechargeable product line (they also work for Rexton and Miracle Ear).
-With Signia/Siemens’ hassle-free eCharger, you only have to replace your hearing aid batteries about once a year.
-The charger dries and refreshes the aids overnight.
+We also have PowerOne rechargeable batteries for the older Signia/Siemens rechargeable product line (they also work for Rexton and Miracle Ear).